The Carriage House Retreat at Kokovoko... miles from conventional

 Special event rate (Rolex, etc.) $250/night.
 RESERVE NOW!

 WARNING: The farm is a place with dirt, flies, mud, noise and smells foreign to city dwellers.
 You will also be seasonally subject to occasional outdoor sex and rough play between the animals!
 Please be aware of that when booking your stay with us.
 Come join us for a weekend of isolation and relaxation.
 Don't expect a convenience store or room service, but your suite will be clean and well stocked!
 Most anything you may have forgotten, I probably have at the house.

 We offer beginning driving lessons with our wonderfully gentle Swedish Gotland Ponies, singles or pairs, weather permitting.
 Our emphasis is on getting a safe start. $50/hour includes everything.
 Or if I'm heading out anyway, you can just jump on the back step.

-There is also a spinning wheel in the carriage house.
-If you would like lessons on it or a hand spindle, that can be easily arranged, and isn't weather dependent.
-It's fun to learn how clothing is made... straight from the sheep!
+If you would like wool spinning lessons on a hand spindle, that can be easily arranged, and isn't weather dependent.
+It's fun to learn how clothing is made... straight from the sheep! $50.

 Children love to stay on the farm, and it's an excellent means of teaching them all about food and fiber.
 I'm happy to teach my way through feeding and care of the animals.
-The kids love helping, and if they don't really want to help, they can always throw a stick or ball and Truman the tireless Australian Shepherd will retrieve it.
+The kids love helping, and if they don't really want to help, they can always throw a stick or ball and the dogs will (usually) retrieve it.
 Endlessly.

 © 2013 by Fly Fishing.
 Proudly made by Wix.com